TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 11/Hebrews 11.15.md

 ---

-And if indeed they had been mindful of that [country] from which they went out, they would have had opportunity to return.
+If indeed they had been thinking of that country from which they went out, they would have had enough time to return.